-In order to ensure corporate viability, the entrepreneur should be familiar with:
+To ensure corporate viability, the entrepreneur should be familiar with:

 The General State of the Economy: in this respect, the general economic environment can best be described as unstable.
-This is not only because the country operates mixed economic strategy, the mix of which has not yet been determined but also because the economy is currently going through an intensive commercialization and privatization exercises to salvage the economy and reset it on a healthy course of reconstruction, growth, and development.
+This is not only because the country operates mixed economic strategy, the mix of which has not yet been determined but also because the economy is currently going through intensive commercialization and privatization exercises to salvage the economy and reset it on a healthy course of reconstruction, growth, and development.